sgidevnet/sgug-rse/README.md

 mkdir -p ~/rpmbuild/RPMS
 ```

-(4) As your user extract the SRPMs and RPMs in the right place:
+(4) As your user extract the SRPMs and RPMs in the right place.

+This should include any fixes:

 ```
 cd ~/rpmbuild
 gunzip -dc /path/to/sgug-rse-srpms-0.0.1alpha.tar.gz | tar xf -
 gunzip -dc /path/to/sgug-rse-rpms-0.0.1alpha.tar.gz | tar xf -
+# Optional
+gunzip -dc /path/to/sgug-rse-blahfix-0.0.Xalpha.tar.gz | tar xf -
 ```

 (5) You'll need to clone this repo (sgug-rse) -